Adina Mosque

-The vast architecture is associated with the hypostyle of the Umayyad Mosque, which was used during the introduction of Islam in new areas.
+The vast architecture resembles the hypostyle of the Umayyad Mosque in Damascus, a style that was used during the introduction of Islam in new areas.
 The early Bengal Sultanate harbored imperial ambitions after having defeated the Delhi Sultanate twice in 1353 and 1359.
 The Adina Mosque was commissioned in 1373.
-Its construction reused extra materials from pre-Islamic Hindu and Buddhist structures.

-According to the List of Monuments of National Importance in West Bengal (serial no. N-WB-81) Adina Mosque is an ASI listed monument.
+Completed in 1375, it was the largest mosque in the entire Indian subcontinent at the time.
+The site is a Monument of National Importance.

+Etymology

+The name Adina is generally understood to mean Friday, linking the mosque to the weekly congregational prayer.
+Similar names appear elsewhere, such as the Adina Mosque in Patan, Gujarat, the Satgachiya Mosque in Jhenidah, and the Bara Azina site in Bagerhat, where Azina possibly representing a local corruption of Adina.